han190/Self-Baked-Fortran-NetCDF-Library/README.md

 # Fortran-NetCDF
-Light weighted NetCDF Fortran API wrapper written in modern Fortran
+A light weighted NetCDF C Library wrapper and an intermediate interface written in modern Fortran.

 ## Get started